AdobeDocs/experience-platform.en/help/query-service/derived-attributes/deciles-use-case.md

 ## Generate decile datasets

-In the airline loyalty data seen above, the `.mileage` value contains the number of miles flown by a member every time they fly.
-This data is used to create deciles for the number of miles flown over lifetime look-backs and a variety of lookback periods.
+In the airline loyalty data seen above, the `.mileage` value contains the number of miles flown by a member for every individual flight taken.
+This data is used to create deciles for the number of miles flown over lifetime lookbacks and a variety of lookback periods.
 For this purpose, a dataset is created that contains deciles in a map data type for each lookback period and an appropriate decile for each lookback period assigned under `membershipNumber`.

 Create an "Airline Loyalty Decile Schema" to create a decile dataset using Query Service.